Here is another of those three letter words that can have so many meanings that it is nigh on impossible to pin it down.

 A pad might be a writing pad, or a note pad, something on which you can write, notes, stories, anything really, even doodles.

 Cats, dogs, a lot of animals have padded feet.
 I’d say, for a cat, those pads would be like shock absorbers.

 You can pad an expense account with false expenditure in an accounting sense, I’m sure a lot of people are tempted to do so.

 I know places, where a single man might live, is called a bachelor pad.
-So many men like to think they may have one, but it takes money to buy the accoutrements of seduction.
+So many men like to think they may have one, but it takes money to buy the accouterments of seduction.